 - 1. Balloons: Both of our demonstrations use balloons.
 The liquid nitrogen demo uses them to show a gas condensing to a liquid.
 The laser demo pops the balloons. - 2.
 Batteries: We have a small laser that is battery powered.
-We need spare batteries are needed when we're running it off and on for 9 hours. - 3.
-Liquid nitrogen: Based on previous years, we will need 3 10-liter containers of liquid nitrogen. - 4.
+Spare batteries are needed when we're running it off and on for 9 hours. - 3.
+Liquid nitrogen: Based on previous years, we will need 2-3 10-liter containers of liquid nitrogen.
+As it is very costly we will purchase one of the 10-liters and are hoping to get the department to help get the other liters. - 4.
 Marshmallows: We freeze marshmallows in liquid nitrogen and pass them out.
 Everyone loves this part.
 We usually run out of marshmallows, so we put more than we normally buy in the budget. - 5.
 Flowers: We freeze the flowers in the liquid nitrogen, and then we let the children put on insulating gloves and crush the flowers.
-It sounds like glass, and the kids enjoy it. - 6.
-Produce: All the kids love when we break frozen vegetables.
-The adults enjoy it, too.
+It sounds like glass, and the kids enjoy it.

-- 7. Water and Sports Drinks: It is really hot in south Mississippi in late March.
-The last thing we need is a volunteer passing out. - 8.
+- 6. Produce: All the kids love when we break frozen vegetables.
+The adults enjoy it, too. - 7.
+Water and Sports Drinks: It is really hot in south Mississippi in late March. - 8.
 Hand Sanitizer: There is not much in the way of running water at the festival, and we are handling food because of the marshmallows.
 We do not need to get visitors sick. - 9.
 Paper towels: Half-frozen and rapidly thawing marshmallows get sticky, and squished produce gets slimy. - 10.
 Wet wipes: We need these for the same reason as #9. - 11.
-Hubfest registration: This is what the booth rental cost in 2013.
-It is reasonable to assume it will be fairly close to the same in 2014.
+Hubfest registration: This is what the booth rental cost in 2014.
+It is reasonable to assume it will be fairly close to the same in 2015.